nadav96/rocketsam/readme.md

 Currently the project supports lambda written in python 3.6, but can easily be extended to support more languages.

 ## Why Rocketsam?
-Good question, even though there are many third party solution for deploying and building microservices on AWS, I found that they all lack some feature or another.
+Good question, even though there are many third party solutions for deploying and building microservices on AWS, I found that they all lack some basic features.

-### Advantages of Rocketsam
+## Advantages of Rocketsam
 * Template per function instead of gigantic template file (the CLI will append to the app skeleton each of the functions template)
 * Caching per function, this CLI will upload only functions that their build output has changed (using hash validation).
-* the robust build command, which allowes building specific functions, and it will build only when changes are detected.
-* The build command support python dependencies (it will be installed using docker).
+* The build command support python dependencies (it will be installed using docker and cached in the build folder).
 * Seamless deployment of the microservice using Cloud Formation.
 * Easy access to API url's and logs of each function using **logs** and **outputs** commands.
 * Running a local version of the server using SAM local.